 Immediate targets for consumer communication were food editors of newspapers and magazines, TV and radio personalities, and chefs and cookbook writers.
 Mushroom recipes went out to hundreds of venues each year — thus increasing consumer awareness and demands for literature on mushrooms.
-As a result, the Mushroom Council has made the pages of national magazines, including Family Circle, Women’s Day and Good Housekeeping.
+As a result, the Mushroom Council has made the pages of national magazines and newspapers, including Family Circle, Women’s Day, New York Times, Washington Post, Food Network, Rachel Ray, and Good Housekeeping.

 Today, the Mushroom Council plays a very important role in the national promotion of fresh mushrooms through consumer public relations, foodservice communications and retail communications.
 Many different venues are used to promote fresh mushrooms to consumers, such as working with professional chefs in developing and promoting new recipes, working with produce department managers to maintain the highest quality mushroom product for customers and sending out thousands of brochures each year to consumers hungry for new mushroom ideas.
 Thanks to the Mushroom Council, mushrooms have their own month to be honored and eaten.
 September is National Mushroom Month.